EvanMcGorty/cpp-currying/README.md

 There is also a concept, "curried", which represents curried functions which take particular parameters (albeit only those gotten through "curry"), where void can be used to indicate a unit argument aka empty application.

-I made everything constexpr, but did not worry about noexcept or the constness of operator().
+I made everything constexpr, but did not worry about noexcept.

 There is, of course, no use of std::function or any form of allocation/overhead.